 Good foods to help your digestion

-The occasional fry-up or boozy night is unlikely to give you anything more than a short-lived stomach upset.
+The occasional fry-up or alcohol binge is unlikely to give you anything more than a short-lived stomach upset.
 But overindulge too often and you could be storing up trouble for yourself.
 Here's a tummy-friendly diet to aim for.

 Fill up on fibre to prevent constipation